auth0/docs/articles/api/management/v2/tokens/manually.md

 :::

 ::: note
-If you have multiple apps needing access to the Management API, and each app needs a different set of scopes, we recommend creating a Non Interactive Client for each app.
+If you have multiple apps needing access to the Management API, and each app needs a different set of scopes, we recommend creating a Machine to Machine Application for each app.
 :::

 ### How to Set Scopes

-To set the scopes for the Non Interactive Clients that access the Management API:
+To set the scopes for the Machine to Machine Applications that access the Management API:

 1. Launch the [Auth0 Management API](${manage_url}/#/apis)
-2. Open the **Non Interactive Clients** tab
+2. Open the **Machine to Machine Applications** tab
 3. Find the client you're interested in configuring, and click the drop-down arrow located to the right of its name
 4. Select the scopes desired